Darnell-Chen/SMS-RemindR/Notes.md

 *TASKS for Darnell*
 1) Work on the index.html page and begin working on writing code neccessary to implement dyanmic logins based on user credentials.

+## Week 4

+*Task for Ardoine*

+1) Work on Registration using MongoDB's built-in createUser() function.
+Make sure to include properties such as the user's number and name.
+Return a status code of 200 or 500, depending on if the user is able to register or not.
+Also return a message of "success" or "fail".

+2) Work on the Login function by Querying MongoDB to see if the user exists (using both the username and password to verify - check if mongodb already has a built in function for this).
+Return a JWT auth token if login is successful with status code 200.
+Return a 500 status code if login fails, with a message of either "success" or "fail".